kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

     pfile.close_row_group(row_group).unwrap();
 }
 ```
-Trait Implementation (`ProductStreamingTask`): implements the trait to run the task that fetches data and stores it.
+Trait implementation (`ProductStreamingTask`): implements the trait to run the task that fetches data and stores it.
 ```rust
 use async_trait::async_trait;
 #[derive(Debug)]